 - If a meeting is agreed to on the local marae, any costs are met as part of the consultation process.

 - You are aware of and will consider any relevant Settlement Act legislation or iwi management plans.

 Tangata whenua may expect you to commission and pay for a Cultural Impact Assessment report.
 This is not a legal requirement, but it is good practice — especially for large-scale applications and developments that might have a big impact on tangata whenua.
-Click here to better understand what is needed from a Cultural Impact Assessment.

 Environment Canterbury does not take part in negotiations between a consent applicant and tangata whenua.
 If you are unsure about the need to consult with tangata whenua, contact us for advice.

 - Which Papatipu Rūnanga cover(s) the site where the activity is to be located?
 Click here to find out .

 - Is the activity within, adjacent to, or likely to affect a Statutory Acknowledgement Area or Mātaitai – Taiāpure?

 - Is the activity within a silent file area, Rūnanga Sensitive Area or the Te Waihora Cultural Landscape/Values Management Area?

 - What matters of importance to Ngāi Tahu are likely to be affected by the activity?

 - What is the best way to avoid, remedy or mitigate effects on Ngāi Tahu values?